zX3no/zX3no/Writing/Post Processing Sucks.md

 ![](https://rawpedia.rawtherapee.com/images/thumb/9/9c/Vignette-filter_4.00_50_50.png/300px-Vignette-filter_4.00_50_50.png)

 This effect is probably one of the stupidest things to include in your game.
-It reduces field of view and gives you ...?
-Don't include this unless you need it for a specific scene.
+It reduces field of view and gives you nothing?
+Don't include this unless you need it for some artistic reason.

 ### Depth of Field